Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Methods

 yielding $(\hat{a},\hat{b},\hat{c},\hat{d})$.
 We compute a calibrated CI that uses the systematic error model.
 Let $\hat\theta_{0}$ again denote the log of the effect estimate for the outcome of interest, and let $\hat\tau_{n+1}$ denote the corresponding (observed) estimated standard error.
 Then:

 and the calibrated confidence interval follows.

 Our prior work has also shown that, unlike standard confidence intervals, calibrated confidence intervals maintain coverage at or close to the desired level, e.g., 95\%.
 Typically, but not necessarily, the calibrated confidence interval is wider than the nominal confidence interval, reflecting the problems unaccounted for in the standard procedure (such as unmeasured confounding, selection bias and measurement error) but accounted for in the calibration.
+Since the uncertainty about the bias cannot be negative, the coverage of the calibrated interval is higher.

+Our approach to calibration is agnostic to the method used to generate the estimates $\hat{\theta}_i, i=0,\ldots,m$.
+However, it does assume that the {\it same} method is used to generate $\hat{\theta}_0$ (that is, the estimate of the effect size of interest), as is used to generate the estimates, $\hat{\theta}_i, i=1,\ldots,m$, that correspond to the negative and positive controls.
+Note that $\hat{\theta}_i, i=1,\ldots,m$, are ``estimating'' a known quantity since for the negative and positive controls the corresponding parameters $\theta_i, i=1,\ldots,m$, are assumed to be known.